Legislation On Police Reform Held Up By House Republicans

 — AJ+ (@ajplus) June 10, 2020

 On Monday, House Democrats released their proposed police reform legislation, dubbed the “Justice in Policing Act.”
-Their bill would ban chokeholds and “no-knock” warrants, policies that have both led to high-profile deaths of Black Americans at the hands of police officers.
-The legislation also addresses police accountability in several ways including the use of body cameras and dashboard cameras by all police officers and a requirement that police departments compile data about use of force and report that data to the federal government.
+Their bill would ban chokeholds and “no-knock” warrants, policies that have both led to high-profile deaths of black Americans at the hands of police officers.

+The legislation also addresses police accountability in several ways, including the use of body cameras and dashboard cameras by all police officers, and a requirement that police departments compile data about use of force and report that data to the federal government.

 Additionally, the Democrats’ proposed legislation would limit the type of weapons police officers are allowed to access and carry.

 Though some Democrats have said they expect Republican support for their bill, some top Republicans have already spoken out against it, per The Washington Post.
-The same day the legislation was unveiled, Republican senator Mitt Romney told reporters that Republican leadership had not been consulted about the bill and that he believed the Democrats were just trying to make a statement.
+The same day the legislation was unveiled, Republican Sen. Mitt Romney told reporters that Republican leadership had not been consulted about the bill and that he believed the Democrats were just trying to make a statement.

 “The fact that it has no Republican sponsors, the fact that there was no effort to contact any us, to have us weigh in on the legislation, suggests it’s designed to be a bit of a message piece, as opposed to a real piece of legislation.”